shrugs/react-native-snippets/README.md

 1. Create your snippet.
 2. Postfix your snippets with `_react_native`.
+3. Generate the Atom snippet file (`make install && make atom`)
-3. Add them to the README
+4. Add them to the README
-4. Submit a Pull Request
+5. Submit a Pull Request
-5. ???
+6. ???
-6. Profit!
+7. Profit!

 Try to make your snippet tab triggers follow a syllable-based fuzzy-search style.
 For example for `componentWillUpdate()`, `cwud` is preferred over `cwup`.